 3. Surrey, England

 In the southeast region of England, about an hour from London, is Surrey.
 Many who visit London never venture there.
 Don’t you miss out.
 There are award-winning vineyards, charming country pubs and eateries, and stunning hilltop views.
 Surrey also boasts some of Britain’s best gardens.
 Fall is ideal for a visit because harvest season is in full swing, and you’ll be able to observe the harvesting process firsthand.
 Fall is also perfect for taking in the memorable site of the rolling hills and valleys.
 Indulge yourself with a stay at the Beaverbrook Estate.
 Lose yourself in IG-worthy landscaped gardens with cascading fountains and feast on innovative culinary experiences.
 The sprawling, 470-acre property is uber luxe.
-The Estate has a partnership with Albury Organic Vineyard — the same vineyard that produces Beaverbrook’s sparkling wine — to offer guests an education in the organic, viticulture winemaking process and showcase the production process of organic and biodynamic bottles.
-Keep yourself busy fishing, clay pigeon shooting, playing table tennis or badminton, or chilling at the private cinema.
+Take a 90-minute masterclass with the resort’s bar team.
+Go home with bragging rights about your new ability to mix and match exotic spirits.
+Keep yourself busy fishing, fencing, playing croquet, tennis, badminton, or chilling at the private cinema.

 4. Maribor, Slovenia